Frequently Asked Questions

 8. Do you have a specialty?

 I shoot portraits of any kind from weddings, family, individual, modeling, events, and boudoir particularly well.
 I also shoot real estate, product photography, and animals though I have less experience in those areas.
-I do offer discounts on areas I cannot say I have shot routinely for more than 10 years.

 9. Are there any restrictions on what you will shoot?